Ethylene glycol: Toxicity

 Ethylene glycol has relatively high mammalian toxicity when ingested, roughly on par with methanol, with an oral LD_{Lo} = 786 mg/kg for humans.
 The major danger is due to its sweet taste, which can attract children and animals.
 Upon ingestion, ethylene glycol is oxidized to glycolic acid, which is, in turn, oxidized to oxalic acid, which is toxic.
 It and its toxic byproducts first affect the central nervous system, then the heart, and finally the kidneys.
 Ingestion of sufficient amounts is fatal if untreated.
 Several deaths are recorded annually in the U.S. alone.

 Antifreeze products for automotive use containing propylene glycol in place of ethylene glycol are available.
 They are generally considered safer to use, as propylene glycol is not as palatable (Note: Pure propylene glycol does not taste bitter, and pure propylene glycol is often used as a food additive, for instance in cake icing and shelf-stable whipped cream.
 Industrial-grade propylene glycol usually has a slightly bitter or acrid taste due to impurities.
 See the article on propylene glycol for more information.
 The relative sweetness of ethylene glycol and propylene glycol is discussed in the Merck Index, and neither compound is described as bitter.) and is converted in the body to lactic acid, a normal product of metabolism and exercise.

 Australia, the UK, and seventeen US states (as of 2012) require the addition of a bitter flavoring (denatonium benzoate) to antifreeze.
 In December 2012, US antifreeze manufacturers agreed voluntarily to add a bitter flavoring to all antifreeze that is sold in the consumer market of the US.

 In 2022, several hundred children died of acute kidney failure in Indonesia and The Gambia because the paracetamol syrup made by New Delhi-based Maiden Pharmaceuticals contained ethylene glycol and diethylene glycol, ingredients that have been linked to child deaths from acute kidney injury in The Gambia.
 In December 2022, Uzbekistan's health ministry said children died as a result of ethylene glycol in cough syrup made by Marion Biotech, which is based at Noida, near New Delhi.

-Environmental effects
+Environmental and health effects

 Ethylene glycol is a high-production-volume chemical.
 It breaks down in air in about 10 days and in water or soil in a few weeks.
 It enters the environment through the dispersal of ethylene glycol-containing products, especially at airports, where it is used in de-icing agents for runways and airplanes.
+Ethylene glycol is a pollutant that impacts water quality, by exerting high levels of biochemical oxygen demand during degradation in water bodies.
+The pollution can harm fish, insects and other aquatic life by consuming oxygen needed by these organisms.

 While prolonged low doses of ethylene glycol show no toxicity, at near-lethal doses (≥ 1000 mg/kg per day) ethylene glycol acts as a teratogen.
 "Based on a rather extensive database, it induces skeletal variations and malformations in rats and mice by all routes of exposure."